KQM-git/TCL/docs/enemy-data/bosses/overworld-bosses/hypostases/hypostases.md

 ## Resistance Table

-All Hypostasis are immune to their own element.
+All Hypostasis are immune to their own Element.

 | Damage Type | Resistance |
 | :---------- | :--------- |